Gettysburg Leadership Program for Sophomores

 Current Sophomores may apply by completing the application process below.
-The deadline is January 27 with selection completed by February 9th.
+The deadline is February 1.
 Please submit a cover letter and a resume through the Tunnel and search for "Gettysburg".

 Please include in the cover letter the answers to the following questions:

 - Briefly describe why you would like to attend the Gettysburg Sophomore Leadership Program.